Contents:

 There is tremendous flexibility for setting up an event.
 Talks can be delivered as webinars, video-conferences, recordings, or in person.
 Use the Contact tab to explore options with me.
 Note that “multimedia” means the talk includes extensive use of images and video.

-Topical Talks & workshops
+Talks & workshops

 All of these are available as short presentations of the stated length OR as expanded workshops of one to three hours.
 Workshops allow participants to go deeper into the material, to digest and personalize it as well as create community together.